Victoria County License Hearing Guide

 Your License After a DUI Arrest in Victoria County

-After being arrested for Driving Under the Influence (DUI) in Victoria County, TX, the arresting officer likely confiscated your driver's license and issued a temporary driving permit.
+After being arrested for Driving Under the Influence (DUI) in Victoria County, the arresting officer likely confiscated your driver's license and issued a temporary driving permit.
 This permit is not a long-term solution.
 The State of Texas Department of Public Safety (DPS) will likely attempt to suspend your license through a process entirely separate from the criminal charges you face in court.
 This is the ALR process.
 Even if you are ultimately found not guilty in criminal court, your license can still be suspended through the ALR process.

 This guide will walk you through the critical steps you need to take to fight the suspension and potentially keep your license.